odoo/owl/doc/miscellaneous/comparison.md

 ## Asynchronous Rendering

 This is actually a big difference between OWL and React/Vue: components in OWL are totally asynchronous.
-They have two asynchronous hooks in their lifecycle:
+They have an asynchronous hook in their lifecycle:

 - `willStart` (before the component starts rendering)
-- `willUpdateProps` (before new props are set)

-Both these methods can be implemented and return a promise.
-The rendering will then wait for these promises to be completed before patching the DOM.
+This method can be implemented and return a promise.
+The rendering will then wait for the promise to be completed before patching the DOM.
 This is useful for some use cases: for example, a component may want to fetch an external library (a calendar component may need a specialized calendar rendering library), in its willStart hook.